anonymous-reviews/USENIX-Security-381/scripts/heuristics/README.md

 python return_heuristic.py sample
 ```

+On the full dataset, the heuristic worked around 76.08% of the time.<br>
+Heuristic successes: 5883775<br>
+Heuristic failures: 1850265<br>
+Undefined behavior (void functions' return values used): 58734

 #### Inlining heuristic
 The inlining heuristic states that if a non-parameter local variable is defined then used once, inline the definition at the use site and remove that variable.